akiomiyao/tef/README.md

 If too many noises are detected, increase th value, *e.g.* th=0.7.
 perl tef.pl a=ttm2,b=ttm5,ref=IRGSP1.0,th=0.7

+The th option is TSD method specific.

 tmp directory in target is not deleted and can be reused.
 If option=clear is specified, data in tmp will be cleared at the begining of analysis.

 sort_tmp=directory_for_sort is the option for temporary directory for sort command.
 If sort_tmp is specified to fast disk, *e.g.* SSD, sorting will be accelerated.
+If your SSD is not enough size, set the tef directory in HDD space and specify sort_tmp in SDD space.

 For Linux, max process is limited to number of CPU core.
 For other OS, default process number is 4.
 If you add max_process option, *e.g.* max_process=8, the tef.pl uses 8 cores.